 a) Draw a Gantt chart illustrating the execution of these processes using a Preemptive Priority scheduling algorithm.

-Since all processes arrive at t=0 and no new processes arrive later, the preemptive priority scheduling behaves like non-preemptive in this specific scenario.
+Since all processes arrive at and no new processes arrive later, the preemptive priority scheduling behaves like non-preemptive in this specific scenario.

 Gantt Chart: